 A female cat can have two to three litters a year, with 3 to 5 kittens in each litter, from the time she is 6 months old to 15 years if she lives that long.
-So spaying a young female cat could prevent as many as 10 kittens a year for 10 to 15 years and all of the kittens her kittens would have.
+So spaying and neutering a young cat could prevent as many as 10 kittens a year for 10 to 15 years and all of the kittens her kittens would have.
 You can see how quickly this builds up; so spaying and neutering cats and dogs could reduce the pet overpopulation tens of thousands in a few short years.

 Some of you may recall that the State Assembly tried to pass a Spay and Neuter bill a few years ago and the Breeder Lobby killed it.
 This isn't another Spay and Neuter bill or another State law or an increase in animal license fees.

 Instead this is a voluntary program to replace the license plate on your car.
-The CA Spay Plate Web Link is a new Special Interest License Plate that would provide funding for low or no cost spay and neuter clinics to reduce the amount of pet overpopulation by reducing the number of animals born each year.
+The CA Spay Plate is a new Special Interest License Plate that would provide funding for low or no cost spay and neuter clinics to reduce the amount of pet overpopulation by reducing the number of animals born each year.

 There's no penalty to breeders in the CA Spay Plate program.
 In fact they would have a bigger market if fewer puppies and kittens are available for adoption or free in supermarket parking lots.
 So this is a win-win for everyone in California dog lovers, cat lovers, and frugal folks who don't like to see the government wasting money on something so pointless.